pavanalladi/LendingClubCaseStudy/README.md

 - The purpose ofthe loan is a key factor for defaulting
 - Lower the annual income more people tend to default
 - Loan payment term - the longer the durration, moreis the chances of defaulting
+- The loan application count has increased steadily which indicates that defaulters will also increase

 ## Technologies Used
 * pandas